microsoft/hlsl-specs/proposals/NNNN-psv0-entry-name.md

 The `PSV0` part has a string table, and a versioning convention that allows backward and forward compatibility when adding new data.
-Adding a new structure version with a field for the entry name which is an offset into the string table is a natural and straightforward way to add this information for the D3D12 runtime to access.
+Adding a new structure version with a field for the entry name which is an offset into the string table accommodates the need to surface information for the D3D12 runtime to access.

 Adding this information will not impact an older runtime's ability to read the